Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 So be careful, and always reject the emotional manipulator’s negative frames.

-10. They Punish You With Withdrawal (Operant Conditioning)
+10. Punish You With Withdrawal (Operant Conditioning)

 The manipulator changes your behavior by rewarding what he wants and punishing what he doesn’t want